High-end Digital Interfaces & Experiences

 2024

-Beyond the featured work, I’ve helped shape the digital presence of nearly every major Square Enix and Eidos title – from Tomb Raider and Final Fantasy to Kingdom Hearts and Hitman – defining how fans engage with their favourite worlds.
-Outside of gaming, I’ve also designed web experiences for music industry icons like Depeche Mode, Tom Jones and Maroon 5, as well as festivals including Download, Reading & Leeds, Wireless, and more.
+I’ve helped shape the digital presence of nearly every major Square Enix and Eidos title - from Tomb Raider and Final Fantasy to Kingdom Hearts and Hitman - defining how fans engage with their favourite worlds.
+Beyond gaming, I’ve designed web experiences for music industry icons like Depeche Mode, Tom Jones, and Maroon 5, as well as major festivals including Download, Reading & Leeds, and Wireless.